mashedmonk/pasta/index.md

 When those factors come together:

 - Gao Gao translation is used; Not sure if Winter Confetti is impacted
-- Game is run on Windows 10
+- Game is run on Windows 10 or newer
 - Some time passes
 - Or save files are restored on a different computer